khueue/prolog-bson/README.md

 ## Usage

-Clone the repository and run `make` to compile the necessary C libraries and run the test suite.
+Clone the repository, switch to a certain release if you like (`git checkout v1.0.0`) and run `make` to compile the necessary C libraries and run the test suite.
 See the tests (*.plt) in the src folder for usage examples.